cxw620/rust-polyglot/src/types.md

 Generic code will be monomorphised automatically by the compiler, for all of the concrete types that are actually required.

-When it is necessary to explictly specify generic parameters, for example in a function call, one uses the [turbofish](https://doc.rust-lang.org/reference/glossary.html?highlight=turbo#turbofish) syntax
+When it is necessary to explicitly specify generic parameters, for example in a function call, one uses the [turbofish](https://doc.rust-lang.org/reference/glossary.html?highlight=turbo#turbofish) syntax